LeddaZ/openweather/README.md

 ## Support OpenWeather

-OpenWeather (*gnome-shell-extension-openweather*) is provided completely free of charge.
+OpenWeather (*gnome-shell-extension-openweather-leddaz*) is provided completely free of charge.
 If you enjoy using this extension and would like to help support the project, please feel free to hit the button below!

 <p align="left">
     <a href="https://www.paypal.com/donate/?hosted_button_id=VZ7VLXPU2M9RQ" target="_blank"><img src="https://gitlab.com/skrewball/assets/-/raw/main/paypal-donate.png" width="250"></a>